Download

 Note: It's important to remember that with a custom robots.txt file, you are responsible for manually including any necessary rules to manage bot access.
 The automatic settings provided by Publii's interface will not apply, so careful consideration and configuration are required to ensure your site is indexed and accessed as intended.

 • Page Title - The page title, also called a Meta title, is used by search engines to match searches to your site better.
-The page title will also be used in search engine results rather than your frontpage URL or plain sitename, so you can control how your site is presented in Google, Yahoo etc...
+The page title will also be used in search engine results rather than your homepage URL or plain sitename, so you can control how your site is presented in Google, Yahoo etc...

-• Meta Description - Meta descriptions work alongside Page Titles to give search engines a clearer idea of what your frontpage content is about, and will be used in search engine results along with the page title to give a clearer overview of your site to users.
+• Meta Description - Meta descriptions work alongside Page Titles to give search engines a clearer idea of what your homepage content is about, and will be used in search engine results along with the page title to give a clearer overview of your site to users.

 • index, follow: This combination instructs search engines to document the page and follow the links found on it.
 It's the default behavior, allowing full discovery and indexing of the page and its linked content.